-Safety in the Evenings As the weather warms up
+Safety in the Evenings

-more time outside in the evenings with your
+As the weather warms up you may be spending more time outside in the evenings with your friends

 Don't forget to keep yourself and your friends safe.

 Ouick Sunscreen Tips.

 UVA radiation can penetrate glass.
 This can be a car window, or even your windows at home.
 Did you know computer screens emit UVA or B light which causes skin damage?